AnnMarieW/dmc-theme-builder/README.md

 - **[Mantine API Overview](https://www.dash-mantine-components.com/mantine-api)**: High-level overview of Mantine's styling and theming options.
 - **[Theme Object](https://www.dash-mantine-components.com/theme-object)**: In-depth guide to customizing the default theme.
 - **[Styles API](https://www.dash-mantine-components.com/styles-api)**: How to override styles globally or at the component level.

+This project is inspired by [Mantine Theme Builder](https://github.com/RubixCube-Innovations/mantine-theme-builder)